 Enjoying the site even more because there are no flashing ads?
 If you would like to support the development of this content which takes time and have an upcoming order from amazon, take a look at my kitchen favorites that I use daily.
 I will receive a small commission and there is no cost to you #ad.

 Here are some ways that you can put cilantro chutney in your recipes:

 2) On top of cooked rice or quinoa

 4) As a condiment for sandwiches and wraps

 Puree ingredients until smooth.
-For extra smooth, can remove cilantro from stems.
+For extra smoothness, you can remove cilantro leaves from the stems.
 Add extra water as needed to get the blender moving.
 Adjust salt at the end.
 Can add extra peppers or lime juice to your preference.

-Best served within first 30 minutes as it is the most amzing bright brillant green.
+Best served within first 30 minutes as it is the most amazing bright brilliant green.